Critical thinking: Online communication

-The advent and rising popularity of online courses have prompted some to ask if computer-mediated communication (CMC) promotes, hinders, or has no effect on the amount and quality of critical thinking in a course (relative to face-to-face communication).
-There is some evidence to suggest a fourth, more nuanced possibility: that CMC may promote some aspects of critical thinking but hinder others.
+The advent and rising popularity of online courses have prompted some to ask if computer-mediated communication promotes, hinders, or has no effect on the amount and quality of critical thinking in a course (relative to face-to-face communication).
+There is some evidence to suggest a fourth, more nuanced possibility: that online communication may promote some aspects of critical thinking but hinder others.
 For example, Guiller et al. (2008) found that, relative to face-to-face discourse, online discourse featured more justifications, while face-to-face discourse featured more instances of students expanding on what others had said.
 The increase in justifications may be due to the asynchronous nature of online discussions, while the increase in expanding comments may be due to the spontaneity of 'real-time' discussion.
 Newman et al. (1995) showed similar differential effects.
-They found that while CMC boasted more important statements and linking of ideas, it lacked novelty.
+They found that while online communications boasted more important statements and linking of ideas, it lacked novelty.
 The authors suggest that this may be due to difficulties participating in a brainstorming-style activity in an asynchronous environment.
 Rather, the asynchrony may promote users to put forth "considered, thought out contributions".

 Researchers assessing critical thinking in online discussion forums often employ a technique called Content Analysis, where the text of online discourse (or the transcription of face-to-face discourse) is systematically coded for different kinds of statements relating to critical thinking.
 For example, a statement might be coded as "Discuss ambiguities to clear them up" or "Welcoming outside knowledge" as positive indicators of critical thinking.
 Conversely, statements reflecting poor critical thinking may be labeled as "Sticking to prejudice or assumptions" or "Squashing attempts to bring in outside knowledge".
-The frequency of these codes in CMC and face-to-face discourse can be compared to draw conclusions about the quality of critical thinking.
+The frequency of these codes in online communication and face-to-face discourse can be compared to draw conclusions about the quality of critical thinking.

 Searching for evidence of critical thinking in discourse has roots in a definition of critical thinking put forth by Kuhn (1991), which emphasizes the social nature of discussion and knowledge construction.
 There is limited research on the role of social experience in critical thinking development, but there is some evidence to suggest it is an important factor.
-For example, research has shown that 3- to 4-year-old children can discern, to some extent, the differential creditability and expertise of individuals.
-Further evidence for the impact of social experience on the development of critical thinking skills comes from work that found that 6- to 7-year-olds from China have similar levels of skepticism to 10- and 11-year-olds in the United States.
-If the development of critical thinking skills was solely due to maturation, it is unlikely we would see such dramatic differences across cultures.
+For example, research has shown that three- to four-year-old children can discern, to some extent, the differential credibility and expertise of individuals.
+Further evidence for the impact of social experience on the development of critical-thinking skills comes from work that found that 6- to 7-year-olds from China have similar levels of skepticism to 10- and 11-year-olds in the United States.
+If the development of critical-thinking skills was solely due to maturation, it is unlikely we would see such dramatic differences across cultures.